arschles/go-in-5-minutes/episode9/README.md

 Go in 5 Minutes, episode 9.

-This screencast talks about a pattern for writing convenient, usable libraries.
+This screencast talks about a simple pattern for writing convenient, usable libraries.

 See https://blog.golang.org/profiling-go-programs for plenty more details.